kodermike/airplanemode.koplugin/README.md

 1. Connect your device to USB
 1. Either:
     1. Copy the `airplanemode.koplugin` directory to `plugins/` or
     1. unpack a release file in your plugins directory.
-On Kobo, this would be in `.adds/koreader/plugins`, on kindle's it is usually in `/mnt/us/koreader/plugins` (if you use a different architecture, let me know and I'll add it :)
+On Kobo, this would be in `.adds/koreader/plugins`, on kindle's it is usually in `/mnt/us/koreader/plugins` (if you use a different architecture, let me know and I'll add it :) or
+    1. If you have a kobo running koreader, you can place the KoboRoot.tgz file in your `.kobo` directory and reboot.
 1. Disconnect USB

 ## Usage